UNIVERSITY OF WISCONSIN River Falls

 NEW!
 History blog by UWRF senior history major Kayla Friedlund - BEHIND THE FINE PRINT.
 Subscribe to get in on "History's inconspicuous details."

-Our Fall and Spring 2015-16 event dates are set!
+Our Spring 2016 event dates are set!
 See details about each at Events.

 A retirement celebration for Dr. Kurt Leichtle was held Wednesday, May 6, 2015.
 Many colleagues, alumni, students and friends stopped by to wish him well.